-EDF launched its Climate Commitments to reduce carbon
+EDF launched its Climate Commitments to reduce carbon emissions.

-2007

-emissions.

 Sustainability Partner of the London 2012 Olympic Games.

-2012 Final investment decision to build Hinkley Point C, the first nuclear plant built in the UK for more than 20 years.
-2016
+Final investment decision to build Hinkley Point C, the first nuclear plant built in the UK for more than 20 years.

 Formalised our commitment to Net Zero, establishing our purpose to Help Britain achieve Net Zero.

 Acquired majority stake in Pod Point. a leading UK EV charging solution provider.

-2020 Construction of our first solar farm at Sutton Bridge. - > Planning consent granted for Sizewell C with UK Government announcing its direct investment of £679 million to reach a 50% stake. - > Investment in, and partnership with, heat pump installer CB Heating, supporting the development of a Heat Pump Installers Network Academy.
-2022 Carbon intensity at the point of generation REDUCED TO ZERO following the closure of our last coal plant, West Burton A. Decision to extend the life of Heysham 1 and Hartlepool to 2026, which will boost Britain's energy security and Net Zero goals.
-2023
+Construction of our first solar farm at Sutton Bridge.

+Planning consent granted for Sizewell C with UK Government announcing its direct investment of £679 million to reach a 50% stake.

+Investment in, and partnership with, heat pump installer CB Heating, supporting the development of a Heat Pump Installers Network Academy.

+Carbon intensity at the point of generation REDUCED TO ZERO following the closure of our last coal plant, West Burton A.

+Decision to extend the life of Heysham 1 and Hartlepool to 2026, which will boost Britain's energy security and Net Zero goals.

 Start of electricity generation from Unit 1 of Hinkley Point C (1.6GW).

 EDF in the UK has helped to enable investment in over 15GW wind, nuclear and solar.

-2035

 OUR ROADMAP TOWARDS NET 7FRO

-2008

-Launch of our Social Commitments covering affordability, supply security, safety, ethical procurement,
+Launch of our Social Commitments covering affordability, supply security, safety, ethical procurement, emplovee development and community investment.

-emplovee

-development

-investment.

-and community

-2009

 EDF takes responsibility for the UK nuclear fleet

-2014

-Commissioning of Teesside wind farm, EDF's first offshore wind
+Commissioning of Teesside wind farm, EDF's first offshore wind farm in the UK.

-2019 EDF Group commits to stopping coalbased electricity and decommissioning farm in the UK. starts at our Cottam coal powered station.
+EDF Group commits to stopping coalbased electricity and decommissioning starts at our Cottam coal powered station.